Impact of Blur and Resolution on Demographic Disparities in 1-to-Many Facial Identification: 1-to-Many Accuracy Across Demographics in ``surveillance" setting

 Faces cropped from frames of surveillance video may have lower spatial resolution than government ID face images.
 To explore the impact of having a lower-resolution probe face image, we used bicubic interpolation to create $84 \times 84$, $56 \times 56$, $42 \times 42$ and $28 \times 28$ versions of the original $224 \times 224$ probe images.
 Sample images of this sequence are shown in Figure \ref{fig:downsample_demo}.

 The different resolution versions of the probe images are all converted to $112 \times 112$ for input to the CNN.
 The 1-to-many matching experiment is repeated for each resolution of the probe images, and the results are shown in Figure \ref{fig:downsample}.
 The nonmated distribution is relatively unaffected by the resolution of the probe image before it is input to the network.
 But lower resolution in the probe image causes the mated distribution to shift to lower similarity.
-As depicted in Figure \ref{fig:gauss_res}(b), the female demographics exhibit a false positive identification rate of more than 10\% for $28 \times 28$ versions of probe images.
+As an example, Figure \ref{lr} shows that, with ArcFace as the chosen face matcher, for $28 \times 28$ versions of probe images, the female demographics exhibit a false positive identification rate of more than 10\%.
 It is important to acknowledge that the experimental setup used in this study provided the face embedding network with more prior information than what is commonly encountered in real-world scenarios.
 Specifically, the images utilized were pre-aligned and labeled, with the underlying assumption that the ``face is certainly in the image."
 In practice, face detection algorithms may discard images that are too small or cannot be aligned, unless a human operator annotates the face image.
+Furthermore, in alignment with our observations from the blur experiment, as presented in Section \ref{blur_exp}, we find a consistent pattern in the results across all three matchers for this experiment as well.